 Roads are more quickly constructed and better utilised.
 Fewer traffic jams ensure that people can move quickly and comfortably.

 Achieving this within a few years is not feasible because it requires significant improvements in the road network and public transport system.
 It is, however, the long-term goal.
-In the years ahead, the Ministry of Infrastructure and the Environment will be working on a mobility system that is user friendly and offers travellers and transport companies the choice of an attractive mode of transport.
+In the years ahead, the Ministry of Infrastructure and Water Management will be working on a mobility system that is user friendly and offers travellers and transport companies the choice of an attractive mode of transport.
 A mobility system that can withstand a blow.

 Travellers themselves have an important role to play.
 They should feel invited to make conscious choices; to avoid peak hours and choose between the car and public transport.
 The business community is working on this by introducing flexible working hours.